 There are several reasons you may need to cancel your health insurance policy.
-Open enrollment is a popular time to switch up your health insurance, but it isn't the only time you can cancel your current policy.
+Open enrollment is a popular time to switch up your health insurance, but other circumstances could cause you to cancel your current health insurance plan.

-For example, if you’ve started a new job, recently turned 65 and qualify for Medicare, or got laid off, you would qualify for a special enrollment period to cancel or enroll in a new health plan.
+For example, if you’ve started a job with new health benefits, recently turned 65 and qualify for Medicare, or got laid off, you would qualify for a special enrollment period to cancel or enroll in a new health plan.

-Your best steps to cancel health insurance will depend on various factors, including your provider’s protocols, your reasons for dropping coverage, and whether your plan covers your dependents.
+The steps you should take to cancel health insurance coverage will depend on various factors.
+These factors include your health insurer’s protocols, reasons for canceling, and whether your plan covers your dependents.

-In this blog, we’ll give you key guidelines on how to cancel your medical insurance as well as offer five tips to help you make smart decisions when changing your healthcare coverage.
+In this blog, we’ll give you key guidelines on canceling your medical insurance and cover the five steps you’ll typically take when changing your health insurance coverage.

 Can you cancel your health insurance policy at any time?

-If you’re eligible for a special enrollment period, you’re able to cancel your current health plan and choose new self-only or family coverage without waiting for open enrollment.
+If you’re eligible for a special enrollment period, you can cancel your current health plan and choose new self-only or family coverage without waiting for open enrollment.
 This period is generally a 60-day window, starting from the day of your qualifying life event.
-Once the 60-day window has passed, you’ll have to wait until your state’s open enrollment to enroll or change your current coverage.

-Tips to follow when canceling or changing your individual health insurance policy
+Steps to follow when canceling or changing your current health insurance policy

 1. Call your health insurance marketplace or insurance company

-If you're canceling a plan that you purchased on a state or federal health insurance marketplace, you can cancel the policy by logging into your marketplace account and terminating the plan’s coverage.
-You can also call the marketplace help center if you need help canceling the policy online.
+If you're canceling a state or federal marketplace plan, you can cancel the individual policy by logging into your account and terminating the plan’s coverage.
+You can also call their customer service team if you need help canceling your marketplace coverage online.

-You can contact your insurance company directly if you're canceling a privately purchased health plan, you can call your insurance provider directly.
-Your insurer's phone number is printed on your policy, health insurance card, and your premium bills.
+You can contact your insurance company directly if you're canceling a privately purchased health insurance plan.
+Your health insurer's phone number is on your policy, health insurance card, and premium bills.

-Your provider may allow you to cancel over the phone or, in some cases, they may require you to fax or mail them a confirmation letter.
+Your health insurance provider may allow you to cancel over the phone.
+Sometimes, they may require you to fax or mail them additional documents, like a confirmation letter.

-2. Follow steps confirmed by the insurance representative
+2. Follow the steps confirmed by the insurance representative

-Finally, make a note of the representative’s name and any cancellation confirmation numbers.
-This is important in case any administrative errors occur during the process.
+Finally, note the representative’s name and any cancellation confirmation numbers.
+This is important in case any administrative procedure errors occur during the process.

 3. Ask about a premium refund and check your bank statements

-If you paid in full for a one-year policy and you want to cancel it before the policy ends, ask your insurance company if you can be reimbursed for the premium amounts for the remaining months.
-Many companies will refund you for the time left on your policy.
+If you paid in full for a one-year individual policy and want to cancel it before it ends, ask your health insurance company if they can reimburse your remaining monthly premium amounts.
+Many companies will issue a refund for the time left on your policy.

-You should also check your bank statements after you cancel your policy and your new coverage starts to make sure you’re not being billed for the canceled plan isn’t still in effect.
-You’ll also want to ensure your new policy is active under the new payments.
+You should also check your bank statements after your new health insurance coverage starts to ensure the canceled plan isn’t still in effect.
+You’ll also want to ensure your new policy is active under the latest monthly payment amounts.

-4. Before purchasing a new policy, check your current coverage
+4. Before purchasing a new policy, check your active health coverage

-Don’t cancel your old policy until you have secured a new policy and reviewed the coverage.
-At the same time, make sure the coverage periods don’t overlap as you can’t legally submit claims to two different major medical policies.
+Don’t cancel your old policy until you have secured a new policy and reviewed the coverage effective date.
+At the same time, make sure the active coverage periods don’t overlap because you can’t legally submit claims to two different major medical policies.

-If your employer reimburses you for your insurance premium or other eligible out-of-pocket medical expenses through a health reimbursement arrangement (HRA), double check your HRA’s allowance, as this amount may affect how much you want to pay for your policy and the type of medical bills you may encounter.
+If your employer reimburses you for your insurance premium or other out-of-pocket medical expenses through a benefit like a health reimbursement arrangement (HRA) or health stipend, double-check your monthly health allowance.
+This amount may affect how much you want to pay for your policy and the type of medical bills you may encounter.

-Also, check what type of HRA your company is providing.
-A group coverage HRA can be paired with group health insurance plans to help pay for deductibles, copays, and other out of pocket expenses, but it can’t be used to reimburse premiums.
+Also, check which type of HRA your company is providing.
+Integrated HRAs supplement employer-sponsored health insurance plans to help pay for deductibles, copays, medical services, and other out-of-pocket expenses, but they can’t reimburse health insurance premiums.

 5. Know your rights and health insurance cancellation laws

-Each state has consumer protections laws and an insurance department available to help you with questions or complaints you may have about your coverage.
+Each state has consumer protection laws and insurance regulators available to help you with questions or complaints you may have about your individual coverage.

-These laws may cover coverage decisions, prompt payment of claims, access to certain specialists and healthcare providers, and coverage of specific treatments and medical services.
-To protect your access to health services, these protection laws apply to all health plans whether it’s individual or employer-sponsored health insurance.
+Your state’s laws may cover health coverage requirements, prompt payment of claims, access to certain specialists and medical care providers, and coverage of specific treatments and medical services.
+To protect your access to health services, these protection laws apply to all plans, whether individual coverage or an employer-provided health insurance plan.

-Your insurance company can cancel your coverage if you put false information on your insurance application, but they can't cancel your coverage if you made an honest mistake on your application.
+A health insurance company can cancel your policy if you put false information on your application.
+But they can't cancel your coverage if you made an honest mistake on your application.

-Your provider can also cancel your coverage if you’re late with premium payments.
-In most cases, your insurance company must give you at least 30 days notice before they can cancel your coverage due to missed monthly payments.
-This notice gives you time to appeal the decision or find new coverage.
+Your provider can also terminate coverage if you have overdue premiums.
+In most cases, your health insurance company must give you at least 30 days' notice before they can cancel your coverage due to missed monthly payments.
+This notice gives you time to appeal the decision or find a new cost-effective policy.

-While you can cancel your health insurance any time, you can’t usually enroll in a new plan any time.
+While you can terminate individual health insurance coverage at any time, you can’t usually enroll in a new plan at any time.
 If it’s not open enrollment, make sure you qualify for a special enrollment period so you have plans in place before canceling your medical care.
-This way, your access to health services will continue, and you’ll never have a gap in coverage and miss out on the healthcare you may need.
+This way, your access to health services will continue, and you’ll never miss out on medical care.

-If you feel like you need assistance, an insurance broker or the customer service department (if you have a marketplace plan) can be a helpful resource in canceling your policy and selecting a new policy to purchase.
+If you need assistance, an insurance broker or the customer service department (if you have a marketplace plan) can be a helpful resource in canceling your current plan and selecting a new policy to purchase.